Slade: Early years (1966–1970)

+All the members of Slade grew up in the Black Country.
+Drummer Don Powell and bassist Jim Lea were born and brought up in Wolverhampton, lead vocalist Noddy Holder was born and brought up in nearby Caldmore in Walsall, and lead guitarist Dave Hill moved to Wolverhampton from Holbeton, Devon as a child.

-In 1964, drummer Don Powell and guitarist Dave Hill were part of a Midland-based group called the Vendors.
+In 1963, drummer Don Powell and guitarist Dave Hill were part of a Midland-based group called the Vendors with John Howells (vocals) Mick Marson (guitar) and Bill Diffey (bass) (Diffey would be replaced by Dave "Cass" Jones in 1964).
 Regulars on the club circuit, they had also recorded a privately pressed four-track EP.
 At the time, Noddy Holder was playing guitar and contributing to vocals in Steve Brett & the Mavericks.
-Signed to Columbia Records, the band released three singles in 1965.
-After listening to American blues artists such as Sonny Boy Williamson II, John Lee Hooker and Howlin' Wolf, the Vendors decided on a change of direction and name: As the N Betweens they gained greater recognition and began to get supporting gigs with acts such as the Hollies, the Yardbirds, Georgie Fame and Spencer Davis.
+Signed to Columbia Records, the band released three singles in 1964.
+After listening to American blues artists such as Sonny Boy Williamson II, John Lee Hooker and Howlin' Wolf, the Vendors decided on a change of direction and name: As the 'N Betweens they gained greater recognition and began to get supporting gigs with acts such as the Hollies, the Yardbirds, Georgie Fame and Spencer Davis.

 The Mavericks and the 'N Betweens were on their way to separate gigs in Germany when they met on a ferry in 1965.
 Powell and Hill asked Holder if he would be interested in joining The 'N Betweens, but Holder declined.
 Later, back in their home town of Wolverhampton, the musicians met again and this time Holder agreed to join the group.
 Jim Lea, whose musical background and strong bass guitar skills were considered an asset, had already been recruited.
 Lea, who also played the piano and violin, had been in the Staffordshire Youth Orchestra and had gained first class honours in a London music-school practical exam.
+Lea and Holder took over as band members from John Howells (vocals), Mick Marson (guitar) and Cass Jones (bass), who had just left the N' Betweens.
+Lea had replaced Cass Jones and Holder took on both Howells' and Marson's roles and singer and guitarist.

 By 1966, this new version of the 'N Betweens had recorded a promo single of the Otis Redding track "Security" and a self-penned song, "Evil Witchman", released on Highland Records.
 A further single, "You Better Run" was released on Columbia Records and produced by Kim Fowley.
-This last single was reported by Powell to have topped the regional midland charts although it failed to make any national impact.
-Between 1966 and 1967, the band's performance centred on the R&B and Tamla Motown styles, while Noddy's flair for showmanship began to give the band a focus.
-During 1967, the band recorded the track "Delighted to See You" which remained unreleased until 1994, where it featured on the various artists compilation Psychedelia at Abbey Road.
+This last single was reported by Powell to have topped the regional Midland chart, although it failed to make any national impact.
+Between 1966 and 1967, the band's performance centred on the R&B and Tamla Motown styles, while Holder's flair for showmanship began to give the band a focus.
+During 1967, the band recorded the Honeybus track "Delighted to See You" which remained unreleased until 1994, where it featured on the various artists compilation Psychedelia at Abbey Road.
 Although the group did not record again for roughly two years, they built up a respectable reputation on the live circuit.